nfriedli/docs.spotin.ch/docs/api.md

 # API

-L’ensemble de l’application Spot in peut être géré par une API.
+The entire Spot in platform can be managed by an API.

-Elle est documentée ici: https://spotin.ch/api/
+The API is documented here: https://spotin.ch/api/

-## Exemples d’utilisation
+## Examples of use

-XXX donner des exemples d’intégrations possibles.
+XXX give examples of possible integrations.